Victim & Witness Information

 E-MAIL: [email protected]

-The Victim Witness Assistance Program (VWAP), administered by the Commonwealth's Attorney, Amy Ashworth, was established in 1989 with the primary goal of assisting crime victims and their families throughout the criminal justice process, and to ensure that they receive fair and compassionate treatment.
-The Program currently staffs fourteen (14) full time employees, seven of whom are supported by a Department of Criminal Justice Services grant, as well as volunteers to support crime victims and witnesses in Prince William County, and the cities of Manassas and Manassas Park.
+The Victim Witness Assistance Program (VWAP), administered by the Commonwealth’s Attorney, Amy Ashworth, was established in 1989 to assist crime victims and their families through the criminal justice process.
+The primary purpose of this program is to provide information, support and assistance to those who are emotionally, financially and physically affected as the result of a crime.
+The Program currently staffs seventeen (17) employees, five of whom are supported by a Department of Criminal Justice Services grant, as well as volunteers to support crime victims and witnesses in Prince William County, and the cities of Manassas and Manassas Park.

 VIRGINIA'S CRIME VICTIM AND WITNESS RIGHTS ACT